-The Company also intends to raise a further C\$11.1 million (before costs) from a private placement of 6,000,000 ordinary shares at C\$1.85 each ("Private Placement").
+In addition to the Public Offering, the previously announced private placement of 6,000,000 ordinary shares at C\$1.85 each to raise a further C\$11.1 million, before costs ("Private Placement"), is expected to be completed in June 2011.
 The Private Placement is being made to the Highland Park Group, a strategic shareholder of the Company.